iGoerge/George-s-Vanilla-Minecraft/README.md

 7. **Launch Minecraft using Fabric**, then tweak settings to taste!

 ---

-## 📄 License & Disclaimer

-This project is a curated modpack for Minecraft 1.21.4 using resources freely available from [Modrinth](https://modrinth.com/).
-Each mod, plugin, shader, and resource pack is credited to its original author and linked accordingly.

-Distribution or bundling of third-party content should respect each author’s license terms.
-You can find licensing details on each project’s Modrinth page.

 > **NOT AN OFFICIAL MINECRAFT PRODUCT.
 NOT APPROVED BY OR ASSOCIATED WITH MOJANG OR MICROSOFT.**